-For the fourth consecutive year, MVA again earned a perfect 100% score on the Human Rights Campaign Foundation’s Corporate Equality Index.
+For the sixth consecutive year, MVA again earned a perfect 100% score on the Human Rights Campaign Foundation’s Corporate Equality Index.
 The survey rates businesses on their commitment to LGBTQ inclusion practices in employee benefits, professional development and accountability, as well as public commitment.

 WomenInc. magazine named Moore & Van Allen to its Top 100 Law Firms for Women

 The list was published in WomenInc. magazine’s fall 2019 issue.
 Law firms were selected based on a demonstrated commitment to supporting women in the legal profession.